zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ## Using ArcBox

-After deployment is complete, its time to start exploring ArcBox.
-Most interactions with ArcBox will take place either from Azure itself (Azure portal, CLI or similar) or from inside the _ArcBox-Client_ virtual machine.
+After deployment is complete, it's time to start exploring ArcBox.
+Most interactions with ArcBox will take place either from Azure itself (Azure portal, CLI, or similar) or from inside the _ArcBox-Client_ virtual machine.
 When remoted into the VM, here are some things to try:

 ### Key Vault integration